-Today, there are many programs which offer weight loss and blood sugar control.
+Today, there are many programs that offer weight loss and blood sugar control.
 So, choosing the right diet is not simple.
-In fact, body weight is closely related to type 2 diabetes.
-If people have excess weight, they might have a harder time to control blood sugar levels.
+In fact, bodyweight is closely related to type 2 diabetes.
+If people have excess weight, they might have a harder time controlling blood sugar levels.

 That’s why it’s important to lose those excess pounds if they want better glucose management.

 Here are some of the best diet plans for type 2 diabetes.
 But, it’s recommended to consult our doctor to choose the one that best fits our needs.

 Dietary Approaches to Stop Hypertension, or DASH diet, is one of the most popular diabetes diets.
 The focus is on fruit, vegetables, whole grains, low-fat dairy, nuts, legumes, and lean protein.
 Also, it requires reducing your salt intake.

 You can find free plans to determine the right number of calories according to your age and activity level, and the right sources of calories for you.